 All players must have appropriate, non-marking squash shoes in order to play.
 There is a £50 fine for improper shoes on court.
 If in doubt, please ask at Sports Reception where they can check for you or to purchase/rent appropriate squash shoes.

-Mobile phones and all digital communication devices must be on silent and may only be used for verbal communication in the mobile phone booths (first floor and Sports Area), fourth floor business suite or outside of the Club.
+Mobile phones and all digital communication devices must be on silent and may only be used for verbal communication in the mobile phone booths (first floor and Sports Area) and fourth floor business suite or outside of the Club.
 Verbal communication via any electronic digital device is not permitted in the Courtyard.
 Non-verbal digital communication is permitted throughout the Club.

 Single use of laptops is permitted in the Library, fourth floor business suite and in the Aqua Café.
-Single use of tablets is permitted in all public areas of the Club.
+Single use of tablets, iPads and E-readers is permitted in all public areas of the Club for reading purposes.

-Laptops, business papers and tablets for presentation purposes may only be used in the Library, fourth floor business suite and in the Aqua Café, for groups of up to four persons.
+Laptops, tablets, business papers and briefcases for presentation purposes may only be used in the Library, fourth floor business suite and in the Aqua Café, for groups of up to four persons.

 Dress Code, Club Rules and Bye-Laws